Peddler

 Listings Restrictions API

-api = Peddler.listings_restrictions(aws_region, access_token)
+api = Peddler.listings_restrictions.new(aws_region, access_token)

 # Check restrictions for an ASIN